qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/virtualtree.rst

 The ``qx.ui.tree.VirtualTree`` is based on the virtual infrastructure and supports single selection, multi selection, data binding and custom rendering.

-Using the virtual infrastructure has considerable advantages when there is a huge amount of model items to render because the virtual infrastructure only creates widgets for visible items and reuses them.
+Using the virtual infrastructure has considerable advantages when there is a huge amount of model items to render: Widgets are created only for visible items and reused.
 This saves both creation time and memory.

 With the `qx.ui.tree.core.IVirtualTreeDelegate <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.tree.core.IVirtualTreeDelegate>`_ interface it is possible to configure the tree's behavior (item renderer configuration, etc.).

 .. note::
-  At the moment we only support widget based rendering for tree items, but we are planing also to support HTML based rendering in a future release.
+  At the moment we only support widget based rendering for tree items, but we are planning to also support HTML based rendering in a future release.

 .. _pages/widget/virtualtree#codeexample: